Erdroy/MyHalp/README.md

 Initialy it was created to be used with our game, MurderShadow, but we decided to share some code.

 Features:
+ - MyInput - Custom Input class that supports binding, FixedUpdate(via .FixedGet) and more.
  - MyJob - Threaded jobs.
  - MyJobQueue - Queued jobs with progress.
  - MyDispatcher - Call any method/deleate from any thread in the main thread - Wow!
 What a great thing.